 Janitorial Expense: Include the cost of regular cleaning services of the space utilized by participants and its frequency.
 Allocate the share of the expense based on the square footage used by the program participants.
 Do not allocate cost for staff offices unless the space is used by program participants.

 Security: Include the cost of monthly monitoring of a security system.
 Allocate the share of the expense based on the square footage used by the program participants.
-Do not include the cost to purchase or install a security system or the cost of security personnel.

 Telephone/Internet: